 Medicaid Expansion States Saw Decreases in Hospitalizations

-With passage of the Affordable Care Act (ACA) in 2010, 32 states expanded access to Medicaid among residents earning up to 138 percent of the federal poverty level.
+With the passage of the Affordable Care Act (ACA) in 2010, 32 states expanded access to Medicaid among residents earning up to 138 percent of the federal poverty level.
 In states that expanded Medicaid, the number of uninsured hospitalizations related to behavioral healthcare (including addiction) decreased significantly.

-Half of states have above-average rates of opioid addiction and death rates related to addiction, and of these states, eight have not expanded Medicaid.
+Half the states have above-average rates of opioid addiction and death rates related to addiction, and of these states, eight have not expanded Medicaid.
 Currently, around 441,000 non-elderly adults with opioid addiction are uninsured.
 Changes under the American Health Care Act (AHCA), which passed the US House of Representatives and is currently being debated in the Senate, could significantly raise the number of uninsured adults with addictions.

 Private Insurers Rarely Offer Benefits Comparable to Medicaid

 While private insurance policies under the current ACA must follow parity laws in coverage for mental health conditions, those policies can still result in up-front expenses that make it all but impossible for many insured adults with addictions to receive substance abuse treatment.